day out at the light banbury

 Mini Golf

-We started out with the adventure golf.
+We started out with the adventure mini golf.
 We do love crazy golf, and are now fairly even on who wins.
-This golf is all indoors, 10 holes, with some quite challenging holes.
+This mini golf is all indoors, 10 holes, with some quite challenging holes.
 They advise age 7+ which sounds about right, and large groups are asked to go round in 4s so there’s not too much holding up of people behind.
 We were the first booked in, so had the place to ourselves.

 There’s one fun hole which is different to normal, where you have to move the ball around the maze like those ballbearing games you have as a child.